Cadrew/ocs-video-comparison/README.md

 - *psnr.log* : This is the original PSNR report.
 It might be difficult to read for uninitiated people.
 - *output_psnr.log* : This is the same report but all irrelevant lines have been removed.
 - *output_average.txt* : This is a summary of *output_psnr.log* report.
 It regroups all the relevant lines by average.
 - *output_ass.ass* : This is a friendly report.
-Basically, it's the same that *output_average.txt* but in a ASS file in order to compare video directly with your own eyes where the script tell you there are differences.
+Basically, it's the same that *output_average.txt* but in an ASS file in order to compare video directly with your own eyes where the script tell you there are differences.

 ## Read results